-Apache Samoa is most preferred framework for Machine learning as it facilitates development of new machine learning algorithm without interfering the complexity of underlying distributed stream processing.
+Apache Samoa is the most preferred framework for Machine learning as it facilitates the development of new machine learning algorithms without interfering with the complexity of underlying distributed stream processing.
 Some major reasons why it is preferred are

 – With its pluggable and reusable architecture, deployment becomes easy.

 – There’s no downtime.

 – Once a program is completed, it can be run everywhere.